 Car parking: There are free 2-hr parking spots around the building, including on Victoria St — here’s a complete parking map.
 There’s also a paid lot on Curzon St near Queensberry St with reasonable rates.

-Have a question, interested in mentoring a team, or want to support the datathon?
+Have a question or want to support the datathon?
 For all enquiries, please email Sarah Barker.